-“There won’t be individual vendor spaces,” according to Katy.
+“There won’t be individual vendor spaces,” says Katy.
 “The vendor goods will be set up around the entire shop, really creating a seamless feel of a wide mix of products, like stores used to be.”

 The Rhodes are the first to admit that two business moves in five months is both exhausting and not ideal.
 The decision was forced upon them when the owner of the 616 Texas space decided to move Refine Design back to her home in Texas.
 While the Rhodes could have entered into a lease for the entirety of 616 Texas, it was 431 Crockett that caught their eye.